Sydney Girls High School: Ethel Turner Memorial Library

+The Governor’s Centre

+Completed in 2021, the Governor’s Centre, shared with Sydney Boys High School, is a multi-story performing arts centre.
+It is used for music showcases, musical theatre performance, plays etc. The upper level is used for conferences and exams and is often rented to members of the public.

 Co- and extracurricular activities

 Debating and public speaking

 SGHS has an extensive debating tradition, and all students are provided the opportunity to develop their skills through weekly coaching and debating or speaking sessions, both social and competitive.
 SGHS competes in Combined High Schools (CHS) debating competitions and regularly has social debates with other schools, including Sydney Boys High School; Sydney Grammar School; the Scots College; and St. Joseph's College, Hunters Hill.

-In 2004, 2005, 2016, 2022 and 2023 SGHS won the Hume Barbour Trophy for the Premier's Debating Challenge.
+In 2004, 2005, 2016, 2022, 2023, 2025 and 2026 SGHS won the Hume Barbour Trophy for the Premier's Debating Challenge.
 In 2012, 2013, 2015, 2018, 2019 and 2020 SGHS won the Karl Cramp Trophy for the Year 11 Premier's Debating Challenge.
 In 2006, 2016 and 2022 SGHS won the Teasdale Trophy for the Year 9 and 10 Premier's Debating Challenge.
-In 2000, 2009 and 2012 SGHS won the Lloyd Cameron Cup for the Year 7 and 8 Premier's Debating Challenge.
+In 2000, 2009, 2012 and 2025 SGHS won the Lloyd Cameron Cup for the Year 7 and 8 Premier's Debating Challenge.
 In 2010 and 2014, SGHS students won the Plain English Speaking Award.

 Sport

-Sydney Girls High School has a long tradition of sports, in addition to academic scholarship and offers students a range of extra-curricular sports, including athletics, badminton, basketball, chess, cricket, cross country running, fencing, hockey, rowing, snow sports, soccer, swimming, table tennis, tennis, volleyball, water polo, and netball.
+Sydney Girls High School has a long tradition of sports, in addition to academic scholarship and offers students a range of extra-curricular sports, including athletics, badminton, basketball, chess, cricket, cross country running, fencing, hockey, rowing, snow sports, table tennis, volleyball, water polo, and netball.

 These sports are offered both within the school and at an inter-school level.
 Students compete in the CHS competitions for many of the above sports, including athletics, cross country running, swimming, and rowing.
 Further sports are offered for within school education, such as zumba, yoga, archery, and quidditch.
 SGHS also holds three sports carnivals each year for Swimming, Cross Country, and Athletics.